Górnik Wałbrzych (basketball)

-Górnik Wałbrzych is a Polish men's basketball team, based in Wałbrzych, southwestern Poland, currently in Polish division I (second-tier league).
-Name 'Górnik' stands for 'Miners' as the city of Walbrzych was known for its thriving mining industry until the early 90s.
+Górnik Wałbrzych is a Polish men's basketball team, based in Wałbrzych, southwestern Poland, currently in Polish Basketball League.
+Name 'Górnik' stands for 'Miner' as the city of Walbrzych was known for its thriving mining industry until the early 90s.

 History

 Górnik was founded in 1946.
 The most famous departments - basketball and football, were opened in the same year.
 The basketball team in 1956 won promotion to the Division I, and in 1970 it appeared for the first time in the Polish top flight.
 Best years for Górnik's basketball team were the 1980s.
 In 1981, Górnik was Polish league runner-up, in 1982 it won its first championship.
+That season, club legend Mieczysław Młynarski set the single-game league record by scoring 90 points in a 133–109 win over Pogoń Szczecin.
 In 1983 and 1986, the club was a runner-up again.
 Górnik won its second Polish league title in 1988.

 Then, in the 1990s, coal-mining industry in the city of Wałbrzych collapsed and, lacking sponsorship, Górnik started to decline.
 In 1995, the White and Blues left the top division due to poor financing, despite finishing 4th.
-Good times returned in the 2006–2007 season, when Górnik, with a new sponsor and under the name Victoria-Górnik, won promotion to the elite Dominet Basket Liga.
-However, it faced relegation to Division I in 2008–2009 season.
+Good times returned in the 2006–07 season, when Górnik, with a new sponsor and under the name Victoria-Górnik, won promotion to the elite Dominet Basket Liga.
+In the decisive round against Sportino Inowroclaw, Górnik was trailing 0-2 in the best od 5 series.
+Nevertheless, the club from Walbrzych had managed an impressive comeback and beat a stunned Sportino 3-2.
+The final game had taken place in front of a home sold out crowd that went ecstatic after the game came to an end.

+In 2007–2008, the White and Blues finished 10th out of 13 teams with a record of 9–15.
+However, it was relegated to Division I after finishing in last place in the 2008–09 season.